 In January 2018, the Company entered into the Collaboration with GSK.
-The Company sold to GSK the rights to Company's Quell technology for markets outside of the United States, including certain patents and related assets, and agreed to complete development milestones for the next-generation Quell technology.
+The Company sold to GSK the rights to the Company's Quell technology for markets outside of the United States, including certain patents and related assets, and agreed to complete development milestones for the next-generation Quell technology.
 The Company retained exclusive ownership of Quell technology in the U.S. market.
-GSK agreed to payments totaling up to \$26.5 million of which \$5.0 million was paid at closing and the balance due upon achievement of defined development and commercialization milestones.
+GSK agreed to payments totaling up to \$26.5 million, of which \$5.0 million was paid at closing, \$3.8 million was paid upon attainment of the first development milestone, and the balance will be due upon achievement of defined development and commercialization milestones.
 In addition, the parties agreed to jointly fund future Quell technology development during an initial period starting in 2019.
-Upon closing, the Company recognized Collaboration income of \$4,755,705, net of costs, within Other income in the Statement of Operations for the quarter ended March 31, 2018.
+The Company recognized Collaboration income net of costs, within Other income in the Statement of Operations of \$3,749,999 and \$8,505,704, for the quarter and six months ended June 30, 2018, respectively.